KhalidOG/Wildfire-Tracker/README.md

 ## Overview

-Wildfire Tracker is a client-side React application that retrieves current active fire detections from NASA's FIRMS satellite feed and displays them on a live map of Canada.
+Wildfire Tracker is a client-side React application that retrieves current active fire detections from NASA's FIRMS satellite feed and displays them on a live map of Canada and the US.
 The application has no backend nor database.
 All requests are made from the browser directly to NASA's API and nothing is saved other than the current browsing session.

 ![Wildfire Tracker screenshot](./screenshot.png)